 - The Network Break podcast.
 This show is published weekly and covers the IT industry broadly, with a special focus on the networking industry specifically.

 - The Briefings In Brief podcast.
-This five minute show features the highlights of the briefings we take, and is published as often as several times per week.
+This five minute show features the highlights of the briefings we take.

 - Our news feed.
 We write stories about briefings we believe might affect our audience.